 We are listed with KODAK Motion Picture Transfer & Processing (developing) Facilities.
-We use only the best supplies by Kodak in the processing, cleaning and editing of motion picture film.
+We use only the best supplies by Kodak in the physical processing, cleaning and editing of motion picture film.

 Film scanning of 8mm, Super 8mm, Super 16, 16mm silent or sound or 35mm silent, colour, B&W or negative motion picture films for home movies, the professional movie maker or for our film recovery, restoration and archival services.
 Film is scanned (transferred) and can be output to several file formats for computer viewing and editing or we can create HD Blu Ray DVD or SD DVD.